BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/matched_play_guide.md

 **SPECIAL RULES**

+* **The Sanctuary**

-**The Sanctuary:** The areas within 12" of the corners that are not in a player's deployment zone are considered to be that player's Sanctuaries.
+The areas within 12" of the corners that are not in a player's deployment zone are considered to be that player's Sanctuaries.
 These are the places where they are trying to get their wounded allies.

+* **Wounded Allies**

-**Wounded Allies:** The Objective Markers in each player's deployment zone represent wounded allies they are attempting to get to safety.
+The Objective Markers in each player's deployment zone represent wounded allies they are attempting to get to safety.
 Wounded allies are treated as Heavy Objects (see page 134 of the *Middle-earth Strategy Battle Game Rules Manual*).
 If, during the End Phase of any turn, a friendly model is carrying a wounded ally and is wholly within a friendly Sanctuary, the wounded ally is removed from the battlefield and has been rescued.
 Models may never carry their opponent's wounded allies under any circumstances.

 ![](../media/scenarios/matched_play_guide/escort_the_wounded.jpg){ width=1000 height=670 }

 ---

 ## SCENARIO 22 - CLASH BY MOONLIGHT

-*Two opposing forces have happened upon each other in the dead of night, thrusting them into an impromptu battle.
-The darkness makes for an unusual engagement, providing both forces with greater options for stealth.*

 **SCENARIO OUTLINE**